tbee/TECL/README.md

 String ip2 = tecl.str("servers[0].ip");
 ```

+## Validation ##
-And of course you would want to make sure the TECL file matches an agreed upon format, by using a TECL schema (not implemented yet):
+And of course you would want to make sure the TECL file matches an agreed upon format, by using a TECL schema:

 ```bash
 version = 1